Niko731973/The-Eternal-Market/README.md

 Once a listing is posted, there are only three ways it can be removed:
 * If the ratio of failed/successful sales is too high (determined by the community)
 * If owner of the listing voluntarily removes it
-* If over 50% of the community votes to remove it (to remove scam/spam or morally objectionable listings)
+* If over 50% of the community votes to remove it (to remove scams/spam or objectionable listings)

 TEM contains an upgradable set of smart contracts:

 * A base contract - an unchanging contract which points to the current deployed market contract on the blockchain
-* A market contract - an upgradeable contract that contains the logic of the market, can be updated freely
+* A market contract - an upgradeable contract that contains the logic of the market
-* A database contract - stores the listings and orders, to be infrequently updated on major revisions
+* A database contract - an upgradeable contract that stores the listings and order
-* A community contract - manages shareholders stake's in the community. can be upgraded with extreme difficulty
+* A community contract - an upgradeable contract that manages shareholders stake's in the community
 * Many purchase contracts - each contains the funds for an individual order between a buyer/seller